 And with networking too, you need to ease your way into it.

-Start by shifting your focus, especially if your job searching.
-Instead of imagining that every person you talk to is going to get you a job, focus more on trying to learn from every person that you talk to.
+Start by shifting your focus, especially if you’re job searching.
+Instead of imagining that every person you talk to is going to get you a job, focus more on trying to learn.

 This means sending them a message asking if you can learn from them, rather than sending a resume asking for a job.

 You will find that people are way more receptive to this approach and, paradoxically, it’s much more likely to actually lead to a job.